Assignments, Grades, and Record-Keeping

 |Turnitin||Turnitin is a tool to help students and instructors evaluate possible instances of plagiarism in assignments submitted to bCourses.|

-The Grades tool in bCourses deserves special mention because, especially in large courses in which grades are based on point accumulation and percentages, they can save an enormous amount of time.
+The Grades tool in bCourses deserves special mention because it can save an enormous amount of time, especially in large courses in which grades are based on point accumulation and percentages.
 These systems also keep your grading data backed up and secure.
 Check with your Instructor of Record to see whether this tool will be used in your course and to work out details.

 The bCourses Assignments tool allows students to submit their work electronically.
 Additionally, bCourses Assignments has SpeedGrader, which makes it possible for the GSI to write comments to the student within the student’s paper without downloading and re-uploading the file.